-- First Ty Safe – here you first click always uncovers an empty field and opens a larger area without a risk of immediate death.
+- First Try Safe – here, your first click always uncovers an empty field and opens a larger area without risk of immediate death.

 - Pure Intellect – the games in this mode are always solvable (winnable).
-It means that only logical thinking is required to solve the game and you never have to guess.
-In order to create a solvable board, the game places the bombs randomly and then tries to quickly solve it using the optimized Tank Algorithm.
-If the game cannot be solved, it is discarded, mines are reshuffled and the Tank Algorithm runs again, until a board which can be solved is found.
-Fortunately, the Tank Algorithm can solve any solvable game because at its core, it boils down to checking all possible combinations of where mines might be located.
-Therefore, there is no risk that only easy games will result from this procedure.
-On the other hand, solving large game boards using Tank Algorithm requires a lot of computation.
-For small boards this can be done in a split second without the player even noticing.
-However, there are some limits, and for huge boards with large numbers of mines this game mode is not always available.
+It means that only logical thinking is required to solve the game, and you never have to guess.
+To create a solvable board, the game places the bombs randomly and then tries to quickly solve it using the optimized Tank Algorithm.
+If the game cannot be solved, it is discarded, mines are reshuffled, and the Tank Algorithm runs again until a board that can be solved is found.
+Fortunately, the Tank Algorithm can solve any solvable game because, at its core, it boils down to checking all possible combinations of where mines might be located.
+Therefore, there is no risk that only “easy” games will result from this procedure.
+On the other hand, solving large game boards using the Tank Algorithm is not always possible because of the computation required.
+What can be done for small boards in a split second without the player noticing, for huge boards can surpass the time limit.
+For this reason, this game mode is not always available.

 We settled for the God difficulty level (a board 250 by 250 with 10000 mines) as the highest difficulty level for two technical reasons.
 The first reason is that it is hard for web browsers to handle much bigger boards.
 If you look closely, you can see that the image quality decreases as you increase the board size.
-As a result, the maximum possible width and height of a board is capped at 500.
+As a result, the maximum possible width and height of a board are capped at 500.
 Otherwise, some web browsers would malfunction.
 The second reason is the reliability of the Tank Algorithm.
 For the God difficulty level, the algorithm can still find a solvable board reasonably quickly most of the time.
-However, as the board size and the number of mines increase, the algorithm too often requires too much time to run.
+However, as the board size and the number of mines increase, the algorithm requires more and more time to run.

 Zoom – makes the board larger or smaller.
 You can also use the '+' and '-' keys to do that.